 Keep in mind that common vaginal infections and yeast infections can cause unpleasant smells.
 So, if you can’t stand the odor from your menstrual cup and your vagina, it would be better for you to visit a doctor soon.

 No, emptying your cup doesn’t mean that it’s clean and good to go inside your vagina again.
-Well, that’s just not very hygienic.
-And it’s recommended for every cup users to clean their cup between uses.
+And it’s recommended for every cup users to clean their cup between uses, preferably by boiling.

 Now that you understand the main reasons why a cup smell, let’s show you how to reduce or remove menstrual cup odor.
 However, before you decide to follow the tips below, check the manufacturer’s instructions for your cup to keep it safe and functional.